Excellent! Had to see it twice!

 49. Guardians of the Galaxy 2 (2017)

-Sony finally set a release date for this film.
-After years of negotiations with Marvel, Tom Holland will finally star as a much younger Spider-Man, with Jon Watts directing.
+After years of negotiations with Marvel, Tom Holland stars as a much younger Spider-Man, with Jon Watts directing.
 I thought the Amazing Spider-Man films were...
 OK, but I'm glad to see the character back under Marvel's supervision.
+Last I heard Michael Keaton (Batman!) was in talks to play (one of the) villain(s).

 It was bound to happen.
-Thanos will be the villain, and his quest for the infinity gems (stones) will probably cause Earth's mightiest heroes a great deal of misery.
+Thanos is the villain, and his quest for the infinity gems (stones) will probably cause Earth's mightiest heroes a great deal of misery.
+The interplay between this and DC's two Justice League movies will be fun to watch.

 No details on this movie as yet.
-It was announced this week, and the release dates for both Captain Marvel and Black Panther have been adjusted to accommodate it.
+The release dates for both Captain Marvel and Black Panther have been adjusted to accommodate it.

 With a rumored budget of a BILLION dollars, this and Infinity War Part 1 will, if nothing else, be something to talk about.